 A Good Time to Harvest

 When one or two bok choy plants send up a flower stalk, the rest of the plants generally aren't far behind.
 At this point, harvest the rest of the bok choy plants by cutting each plant at the base, slightly above the soil line, with a knife.
 Cut carefully away from yourself to avoid injury.
-Disinfect the harvest knife in hot, soapy water or a solution of 1 part rubbing alcohol to 1 part water.
+Wash the harvest knife in hot, soapy water or wipe the blade with rubbing alcohol.
 Use bok choy fresh or store it in the refrigerator for two to three weeks.

 Pick the Edible Flowers